mbellehumeur/OHIF-FHIR/README.md

 ### Using the side panel

+The side panel can be added to modes like other extensions in the index file.

 ### How to use the extension in your FHIRcast integration

 #### Subscribe to the hub